Skip to content

 It is required to keep your code organized and clean to make it easier to debug, optimize, and document.
 To help with this process, we utilize required formatting on all assignments.

 Fixing style bugs can be an annoying process.
 However, there are now tools to fix most formatting issues automatically.
-We use black to automatically reformat all of your code to fit most of the requirements (see psf/black for more details):
+We use ruff to automatically reformat all of your code to fit most of the requirements (see the ruff website for more details).

-Black will fix many of your issues, but cannot check for aspects like using unknown variables.
-You will also need to run the flake8 linter in your directory to check for remaining issues:
+Ruff will fix many of your issues, but cannot check for aspects like using unknown variables.

 We recommend setting up your editor or IDE to highlight other style issues.
 Many developers utilize VSCode with plugins to check for these issues as they code.